AndySECP/Papers-Implementation/README.md

 ### DeepJ: Style Specific Music Generation

+Generative model capable of composing music conditioned on a specific mixture of composer styles.
+Model architecture: **Biaxial LSTM**

+For each timestep, at each note, the model produces three outputs: **play probability**, **replay probability** and **dynamics**.
+There are trained simultaneously using different loss functions: the Binary Cross Entropy for play and replay and the Mean Square Error for dynamics.

+Concerning the evaluation of the model, three approach are used:
+- **User survey**: listen a list of pair of sample and decide **which one produce better sounding music**
+- **Style Analysis**: **Survey people with musical background** and ask them to classify music generated as baroque, classical or romantic (Can the model produces stylistically distinct musics)
+- **Visualizing style embedding space using tSNE**: analyse the capacity of the model to learn style, composers from similar classical periods tend to cluster together

 ### Midinet: A Convolutional Generative Adversarial Network for Symbolic Domain Music Generation

 Uses **CNNs for generating** melody one bar after another in the symbolic domain and uses a **discriminator to learn the distribution** of melodies, which makes it a **GAN**.